Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 of having a sample along the direction $\theta$ *knowing* we already have a sample along the angle $\phi$.

-Or the reverse, the product of the probabilty $P(\theta)$ of having a sample along the angle $\theta$ times the probability $P(\phi | \theta)$ of having a sample along the direction $\phi$ *knowing* we already have a sample along the angle $\theta$, that also leads to the same joint probability (by the way, that's the base for Bayes theorem).
+Or the reverse, the product of the probabilty $P(\theta)$ of having a sample along the angle $\theta$ times the probability $P(\phi | \theta)$ of having a sample along the direction $\phi$ *knowing* we already have a sample along the angle $\theta$.

+Both lead to the same joint probability and by the way, that's the base for the famous Bayes' theorem.

 As we saw earlier, the cdf is given by: